goramartin/QueryEngine/README.md

     SELECT x, x.Age, y match (x) -> (y) order by x.Age ASC, x, y DESC;

+### Group by

+Group by is optional clause.
+Groups results based on the provided keys.
+The engine supports aggregation functions: min, max, count, sum and avg.
+Their inputs are expressions.
+If the Group by is used, then only keys and aggregation functions can be referenced from within other clauses.

+The engine supports single group Group by.
+That is when the Group by is ommited but aggregation functions are used in the Select clause.
+In this mode, the count function can also use * as an input.

 ### Inputing a query
 1. Query must consists of SELECT expression with at least one variable refference to a variable in Match expression.
 Or an *.
 Also, the query must consists of a MATCH expression with at least one match expression.
 >Example: